hpgrahsl/kryptonite-for-kafka/docs/keyset-tool.md

 ### Key ID assignment

 Key IDs are assigned sequentially from `--initial-key-id`.
 The first (lowest) key ID becomes the `primaryKeyId`.
-When generating multiple keysets (`-k N`), IDs are non-overlapping across keysets.
+When generating more than one keyset (`-k N`), IDs are non-overlapping across keysets.

 Example with `-n 3 -k 2 --initial-key-id 1000`: